Society Nine was born 18 months ago, when I embarked on a journey to create a different kind of brand for women.

 We are a brand that creates beautiful, feminine combat sports (boxing and mixed martial arts) gear that doesn’t compromise on technical performance.
 You, my fierce women, deserve better than “shrink-it-and-pink-it” recycled men’s products.
 We make badass fashion sportswear for the toughest women in the gym and for ladies to go about their days.

-Society Nine represents the “every-female” athlete.
+Society Nine represents the fighter that lives within ALL women.
 We defy the conventional definition and image of “fit” as defined by fashion and fitness media.
 As culture currently exists, if we don’t conform to their pre-determined image, then we by default are not “in shape.”

 We are here to change that.